burwinliu-zz/LibraryOfAlexandria/docs/final.md

 ### Qualitative Analysis
-Our Qualitative Analysis, as defined above, turns to
+Our Qualitative Analysis, as defined above

 ### Quantiative Analysis